Restless Chipotle

 Expert Tip: Don't overcook your squash and onions.
 Since they'll continue baking a bit in the oven, just get them tender enough to prick with a fork.

-• There's no need to peel summer squash as long as it's not so big that it develops a tough outer skin.
+• There's no need to peel summer squash as long as it's not so big that it develops tough outer skin.
 If it's that big you don't want to use it anyhow.

 • Try to use smaller, tender squash in this easy squash casserole.
 They're a bit sweeter and slightly more flavorful than larger ones.